lamperouge1218/readme_generator_node/README.md

 ## Usage

-Answering questions provided by Inquirer, this data is then sent through to a markdown file and the README is generated.
-A license is picked as well and links to the user's GitHub and their email address are provided as well for further contact.
+Initiate the function with "node index.js".
+Once done, answer the questions sequentially.
+After user input is collected, README is generated and can be used in the project.

 ## License